Julien-CF/Rogue-Clone/README.md

 Additional functionality:

-the W A S D keys were binded for movement.
-W for Up, S for down, A for left D for right.
+the T G F H keys were binded for movement.
+T for Up, G for down, F for left H for right.
+Another edition after choosing an item to use in the popup menu you will be prompted to press c to continue and add the effects to your player.